History of the American College of Physicians in Florida

 Charles K. Donegan, MD, FACP

-Updated in 1998 by Philip Altus, MD, FACP
+Updated by Philip Altus, MD, FACP

 The American College of Physicians was founded in 1915 to "uphold high standards in medical education, medical practice and medical research"; to preserve the history; to perpetuate the best traditions of medicine and medical ethics; and to maintain both the dignity of internal medicine and the efficiency of its function in relation to public welfare.